 Before MySQL 5.0.10, stored functions created with

-contain references to tables, with limited exceptions.
-They
+CREATE FUNCTIONmust not contain references to tables, with limited exceptions.
+They may include some

 Stored functions cannot be used recursively.

 Within a stored function or trigger, it is not permitted to modify a table that is already being used (for reading or writing) by the statement that invoked the function or trigger.